leegare/pet_insurance/README.md

 ```
 ![**Figure. **](graphics/TrainValRoCurve.png)

-From the ROC curve (TPR vs FPR) above, it's shown that the scores on both (Validation and Training) sets are pretty much alike, thus it is less likely the model is overfitting.
+The ROC curve (TPR vs. FPR) above shows that the validation and training scores are nearly identical, suggesting the model is unlikely to be overfitting.

-The true positive rate (TPR or Recall) in the vertical axis almost reaches 0.8 with an almost non existing false positives.
-However, if we care about maximizing true positives, I will have to decrease the cut-off.
-This way more events will be classified as class 1, some will be true ones however the false positive rate will also increase and 20% more will be false positives.
-This is the business decision.
+The true positive rate (TPR, or Recall) on the vertical axis approaches 0.8, with almost no false positives.
+However, if maximizing true positives is the priority, lowering the decision threshold would classify more events as class 1.
+While this would increase the number of true positives, it would also raise the false positive rate, with about 20% more cases incorrectly classified.
+This trade-off represents a business decision.

 ---
 ### 5. Conclusion and future work

-The AUC score lowered as expected since more variance was added thanks to the data samples from the validation set.
-But it is important to know that the more data samples we have, the less likely the model will tend to overfit.
+The AUC score decreased as expected when incorporating more variance from the validation set.
+Nevertheless, a larger dataset reduces the likelihood of overfitting.

-To compensate the class imbalance, I attempted to ensemble different resampled datasets.
-This consisted in dividing the instances of class 1 in 3 unequal segments where each segment would be concatenated with all of the class 0 (the minority) instances and assign a classifyier to them.
-However that didnt improve the baseline's score.
-Another option could have been to include more features pertaining to the minority class and even expand the set with a higher value for n-grams.
-Also if I had more free time to work on this project, I'd check the option of finding Word2vecs that could be clustered for each class.
+To address class imbalance, I attempted to ensemble resampled datasets.
+Class 1 instances were divided into three unequal segments, each concatenated with all class 0 instances, and individual classifiers were assigned to them.
+However, this approach did not improve baseline performance.
+Alternative strategies could include engineering additional features for the minority class or increasing feature dimensionality with higher-order n-grams.
+With additional time, I would also consider applying Word2Vec embeddings and clustering them by class.

-On another note, the duplicates affected positively in the classification.
-In the dataset with (said) outliers and duplicates, the validation score showed the highest AUC as well as the rest of the metrics.
-However in the final classification where the validation set is merged with the training data, the removal of outliers showed to have the highest AUC score and the recall of the minority class.
+Interestingly, duplicate entries had a positive effect on classification.
+In the dataset containing duplicates and outliers, validation scores were highest across AUC and other metrics.
+However, in the final classification—where the validation set was merged with the training set—removing outliers resulted in the highest AUC and recall for the minority class.